Nonlinear Information Bottleneck: Introduction

 In this work, we propose a method for performing IB in much more general settings, which we call \emph{nonlinear information bottleneck}, or \emph{nonlinear IB} for short.
-Our method assumes that $M$ is a continuous-valued random variable, but $X$ and $Y$ can be either discrete (possibly with many states) or continuous, and with any joint distribution.
-Furthermore, as indicated by the term nonlinear IB, the encoding and decoding maps can be nonlinear.
+Our method assumes that $M$ is a continuous-valued random variable, but $X$ and $Y$ can be either discrete-valued (possibly with many states) or continuous-valued, and with any desired joint distribution.
+Furthermore, as suggested by the term nonlinear IB, the encoding and decoding maps can be nonlinear.

-To implement nonlinear IB, we represent the encoding and decoding maps parametrically, and then minimize an upper bound on the IB objective using gradient-based optimization.
-Our approach makes use of the following techniques: \begin{itemize} \item We represent the distributions over $X$ and $Y$ using a finite number of data samples \item We optimize the encoding and decoding maps within some parametric family of densities.
-The decoding map will not generally equal the integral in \cref{subsec:variationalib}, but it can be used to derive a upper bound on the term $-I(Y;M)$ in $\LIB$ \item We use a non-parametric estimator of mutual information to get an upper bound on the term $I(X;M)$ term in $\LIB$ \end{itemize} In the next section, we describe nonlinear IB in detail, and explain its implementation using off-the-shelf neural network software.
-In \cref{sec:Results}, we demonstrate it on the MNIST dataset of hand-drawn digits.
+To carry out nonlinear IB, we derive a lower bound on $\LIB$ (or, where appropriate, $\LsqIB$) which can be maximized using gradient-based methods.
+As we describe in the next section, our approach makes use of the following techniques: \begin{itemize} \item We represent the distribution over $X$ and $Y$ using a finite number of data samples. \item We represent the encoding map $p(m\vert x)$ and the \emph{decoding map} $p(y\vert m)$ as parameterized conditional distributions. \item We use a variational lower bound for the prediction term $\IYM$, and non-parametric upper bound for the compression term $\IXM$, which we developed in earlier work~\cite{kolchinsky_upperbound_2017}. \end{itemize}

-It should be noted that an analogy between IB and neural networks has been previously explored~\cite{tishby_deep_2015}.
-However, the approach proposed here is not an analogy between IB and neural nets, but rather a direct connection demonstrating that the latter can be used to perform the former.
-In addition, after an earlier formulation of our approach appeared \ifanon\else at the RNN Symposium at the NIPS'16 conference~\cite{kolchinsky-slip-rnn-2016}\fi, we became aware of three recent papers that similarly propose novel ways of performing IB using upper bounds and gradient-based optimization~\cite{chalk_relevant_2016,alemi_deep_2016,achille2016information}.
-The major difference between our work and these approaches is in the approximation of the compression term, $I(X;Z)$.
-This distinction is discussed in more detail in \cref{sec:Relation-to-Existing}.
-In that section, we also relate our approach to other previous work in machine learning.
+Note that three recent papers have suggested other ways of optimizing the IB Lagrangian in general settings~\cite{chalk_relevant_2016,alemi_deep_2016,achille2016information}.
+These papers use variational upper bounds on the compression term $\IXM$, which is different from our non-parametric upper bound.
+A detailed comparison is provided in \cref{sec:Relation-to-Existing}.
+In that section, we also relate our approach to other work in machine learning.

+In \cref{sec:experiments}, we explain how to implement our approach using standard neural network techniques.
+We demonstrate its performance on several real-world datasets, and compare it to the recently-proposed \emph{variational IB} method~\cite{alemi_deep_2016}.

-\section{Proposed approach}
+\section{Proposed Approach}